buraglio/draft-buraglio-6man-rfc6724-update/draft-buraglio-6man-rfc6724-update.md

 # Appendix A. Changes since RFC6724

 * Update to default preference table moving 6to4 address block 2002::/16 to de-preference status in line with {{RFC7526}}
-* Change the default address selection to move fc00::/7 to preference 35, above legacy IPv4,
+* Change the default address selection to move fc00::/7 to preference 30, above legacy IPv4,
 * Change ::ffff:0:0/96 to preference 30.
-* Change section 5.5 Prefer addresses in a prefix advertised by the next-hop to a MUST

 --- back